-The Health and Human Services Committee develops HHS programs to help protect the health of ALL Americans and providing essential human services, especially for low-income, disadvantaged families.
+The Health and Human Services Committee develops HHS programs to help protect the health of ALL Americans and provide insight and recommendations for healthy living especially for low-income, disadvantaged families.

-Dr. Shoukat Qari is a Senior Health Scientist in the Centers for Disease Control and Prevention (CDC)*.
+Dr. Shoukat Qari is a Senior Health Scientist at the Centers for Disease Control and Prevention (CDC)*.
 He has served as an Adjunct Assistant Professor at Emory University.
-After an early education in Kashmir, Shoukat earned his DVM and MVSc degrees from India and PhD from France.
+After early education in Kashmir, Shoukat earned his DVM and MVSc degrees from India and PhD from France.
 As a laboratorian, he conducted research on Clostridium, malaria, and HIV.
-Currently, he is supporting CDC efforts to address public health preparedness priorities at the federal, state, local, territorial and tribal level.
+Currently, he supports CDC public health preparedness and response efforts at the federal, state, local, territorial and tribal levels.
 His scientific work has been published in various journals and books, and presented at international conferences.
 He is an Editor of the Infection, Genetics and Evolution journal, and has served as the Chief Guest Editor for a special issue of the Public Health Reports.
 Shoukat is actively involved in the community, and has served as the Director of Commissioners and an elected Board Member in the Gwinnett Soccer Academy – home to several national players.
 Shoukat has produced and presented programs on Indian national radio and television, covering various public health-related topics.
 He loves traveling, hiking and reading.
 He is married and has two children.

 *Disclaimer: Dr. Shoukat Qari’s participation in HSFA is not as a CDC employee, and his activities and views do not necessarily represent or express the official position, views, or policies of the CDC.